Antidote User Guide

 • A link redirects you to the section of the guides that covers repetitions.
 Here, you will find explanations of the detection, as well as options for substitution.

-Each detected repetition includes a tooltip that displays only when you click on a repetition in the text.
-The tooltip does not display when you click in the list of detectionsresults, to avoid hiding other occurrences of the repetition.
+Each detected repetition includes a tooltip that displays only when you click a repetition in the text.
+The tooltip does not display when you click in the list of results, to avoid hiding other occurrences of the repetition.
 The tooltip includes a link to the guides.

 Repetition of identical words or words from the same family